Browse an alphabetical listing of faculty members by name:

 Nasrin Qader, French & Italian.
 Specializes in modern Arabic literature, African literature in French and English, and literary theory and criticism.

-Will Reno, Director of Undergraduate Studies for African Studies, Political Science, concentrates on the study of the politics of ethnic conflict and cross-national analysis of state collapse, with a focus on Sierra Leone and Liberia.
+Will Reno, Director of African Studies, Political Science, concentrates on the study of the politics of ethnic conflict and cross-national analysis of state collapse, with a focus on Sierra Leone and Liberia.
 Visit Reno's web site.

-Jeff Rice, History, Weinberg College Advisor, focuses on West African state development in the eighteenth and nineteenth centuries, with special interest in the expansion of Asante.
+Jeff Rice, Director of Ungraduate Studies for African Studies.
+History lecturer, focuses on West African state development in the eighteenth and nineteenth centuries, with special interest in the expansion of Asante.
 He is also the advisor for African Studies in the Weinberg College of Arts & Sciences.

 Sandra Richards, Theatre and African American Studies, is a scholar of performance practices and aethetics in African and African diaspora theater.
 She is especially interested in the implications of festival performance for written drama and the analysis of social movements.